PMA Review Process

 - the applicant fails to respond in writing to a written request for an amendment within 180 days after the date FDA issues such a request;

 - the applicant fails to respond in writing to an approvable or not approvable letter within 180 days after the date FDA issues such a letter; or

 - the applicant submits a written notice to FDA that the PMA has been withdrawn.

 Service of orders (21 CFR 814.17)

-Any FDA orders, such as approval or denial, will generally be faxed and then sent to the PMA applicant or its designated agent by mail.
+Any FDA orders, such as approval or denial, will be emailed to the PMA applicant or its designated agent.
 A PMA applicant or its designated agent may arrange to pick up the FDA order at 10903 New Hampshire Avenue, Silver Spring, MD 20993-0002 by contacting the PMA Staff at 301-796-5640.